KnightNine/ManorDB/README.md

   <li>Detailed Commentation</li>
   <li>Export to Index Removal (removal of indexes that store the order of rows in the dictionary and replacing them with that row's primary key, in order to further simplify data)</li>
   <li>Separators (equivalent to CDB's "separator")</li>
+  <li>Column Input Limiter (An option to limit the number of rows that can be filled within a certain column before the rest become disabled)</li>

 </ul>